2025 Storm Events in Long Beach

 - Visible salt deposits on roof surfaces

-25% Rule: If damage affects more than 25-30% of the roof, or if the roof is over 20 years old with multiple issues, replacement is usually more cost-effective than repair.
+25% Rule: If damage affects more than 25-30% of the roof, or if the roof is over 20 years old with multiple issues, replacement is usually more practical than repair.
 For coastal Long Beach homes, factor in salt damage to metal components even if shingles appear intact.

 Long Beach at a Glance